Cost-effective Production of Chitobiose Using Genetically Engineered Bacteria

 PROJECT STATUS

-Proof-of-concepts studies are being conducted for production of chitobiose in excess of 1 kg.
+Proof-of-concepts studies are being conducted for production of chitobiose in the laboratory at high gram scale.
 With the material being readily available and at low cost, the laboratory is investigating various uses of chitobiose.

 ID: